Folsten/gulp-universal-build/README.md

 <h1>What is it?</h1>

 <p>
-Minimalistic, universal gulp build for fast site layout.
+Universal, minimalistic gulp build to make website layouts.
 It contains only important, necessary functionality, but of course you can modify it without any barriers.

 <ul>
   <li>Live server with browser autoreload</li>